s4kibs4mi/s4kibs4mi/README.md

 I have over 6 years of large scale software design & development experience (Backend).
 Experienced in both writing software from scratch and maintaining large existing projects.
 In this time I have developed applications on different verticals including messaging, audio/video streaming, ride-sharing, event-driven, eCommerce, FinTech, EdTech, IoT, Blockchain, and so on.

-Currently working at Twilio as Senior Software Engineer.
-Previously worked at Pathao Inc as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
-Previously worked for NybSys, Bangladesh as Senior Software Engineer and Bashundhara Group as Software Engineer.
+Currently working at [Twilio](https://twilio.com) as Senior Software Engineer.
+Also worked at [Pathao](https://pathao.com) as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
+Previously worked for NybSys, Bangladesh as Senior Software Engineer and East West Media Group as Software Engineer.

-I am one of the Co-Founder of [LiveKlass, Inc](https://liveklass.io).
-We offer two SaaS based service [LiveKlass](https://liveklass.io) and [LiveMart](https://livemart.store).
+I am the Founder of [Shopemaa LLC](https://shopemaa.com).
+We offer SaaS based headless eCommerce API and On-demand store creator.

 Area of expertise :
 - REST, GraphQL and gRPC API design and development